camshoffner/school_district_analysis/README.md

 ![Scores by school type](./Resources/old_type_summary.png)

 ## Summary
-There are a few key findings from replacing the 9th grade scores
+There are a few key findings from replacing the 9th grade scores.
-1. The amount of change in the
+1. The amount of change in the overall district summaries could imply that the cheating wasn't as extensive as believed.
-2.
-3.
-4.
+2. In tandem with point #1, since the 9th grade scores were similar to the 10th - 12th grade, and the school summary didn't alter much, the whole school could have been involved in the scandal.